udacity/CarND-Vehicle-Detection/README.md

     * this is a simple mechanism to reject transient false positive detections.
 * those hyperparameters can be tuned for better detection.

+During the heatmap generation step, I used a guassian blur operation to smooth the output heatmap such that adjacent islands can be combined if they are close enough.
+This essentially dropped noise for the drawing of windows.

 # Discussion

 Due to the time limitation, I chose straightforward ways for the implementation.
 Much can be improved:
 * For multi-level windows sliding, we need to calculate the highest resolution HOG features once then we can perform sub-sampling to obtain lower-resolution HOG, which will improve the performance.
+    * I implemented an initial version for this method, however, the result is not as good as the naive method which calculates HOG features separately for each sliding window.
+The speed-up is moderate so I did not use this method for submission.
 * For filtering detection in a video, we can create a bounding box class and use its objects to track detection.
 For example, true detection will be consistent among adjacent frames and velocity can be estimated so that we can track the vehicle using predictive methods.
     * For false positive rejections, we can reject any bounding boxes whose lifetime are too short, whose sizes change dramatically or whose motion are not smooth.